munificent/magpie/doc/site/markdown/language/variables.markdown

 #### Initialization

 You cannot declare a variable in Magpie without initializing it to a value.
 This helps avoid errors from forgetting to initialize a variable.
-Because Magpie doesn't have statements, this is less of a limitation that it might be in other languages.
+Because Magpie doesn't have statements, this is less of a limitation than it might be in other languages.
 Where in C, you might do:

     :::c
     int i;
     if (something || other) {
       i = 1;
-    else if (another) {
+    } else if (another) {
       if (also) {
         i = 2;
       } else {